devshans/DropBot/README.md

-db!info              : Shows DropBot information and links/commands for additional help. db!stop              : Stop playing audio and remove DropBot from voice channel. db!help              : Show this help message again. db!vote              : Check and update bot vote status within the last 24 hours without rate limit penalty. db!set [id] [weight] : Change the chance of choosing each location.
+db!info              : Shows DropBot information and links/commands for additional help. db!stop              : Stop playing audio and remove DropBot from voice channel. db!help              : Show this help message again. db!vote              : Check and update vote status for bot within the last 24 hours without rate limit penalty. db!set [id] [weight] : Change the chance of choosing each location.
 Use "db!set help" for more info.

 -----------------------